Kevin Jörg: Formula Renault

 In 2012, Jörg partook in one round of both the Eurocup Formula Renault 2.0 championship and Northern European Cup with EPIC Racing and Daltec respectively.
 The following year, Jörg moved to Eurocup full-time with Jenzer, where he finished fourteenth overall.
 He also competed in the Alps Series, where he claimed three podiums and finished fourth.

 In 2014, Jörg switched to Josef Kaufmann Racing, where he claimed his maiden Eurocup victory and finished sixth.
 He claimed two additional victories in NEC, as well as three pole positions and fastest laps, and finished fourteenth overall.
 He remained with Josef Kaufmann the following year where he finished third in Eurocup and as NEC vice-champion.

 GP3 Series

 In 2016, it was announced that Jörg would race with the DAMS squad in their maiden season.
 He finished fourteenth overall.

-In January 2017, Jörg switched to Trident.
+In January 2017, Jörg switched to Trident; he retired from racing at the end of 2017 due to financial issues.

 Formula One

 In February 2016, Jörg was among four drivers incorporated into the newly formed Renault Sport Academy.
-The following year, Jörg was dropped from the program.
+The following year, he was dropped from the program.